 Purpose To create a new log file, that is, clean log, reject log or error log.
 See Chapter 9.
 Command class Catalogued DATA/BASIC program.
 Syntax TL-CREATE-FILE log-file {E} Syntax elements log-file The name assigned to the new log file.
 Options E Allows the creation of a log file when the UNIX file already exists in the clean log sub-directory.
 This option re-creates the log dictionary and the Dpointer to it in the Master Dictionary.
 It also creates a UNIX link to the visible file.
 Restrictions Use is restricted to SYSMAN.
 The file name must be unique in the SYSMAN Master Dictionary.
-Comments Three types of log files are supported by Reality X Transaction Logging.
+Comments Master Dictionary.
+Three types of log files are supported by Reality X Transaction Logging.
 Clean log Reject log (TL-REJECT) Error log (TL-ERRORS) TL-CREATE-FILE can be used to create each of these, although TL-REJECT and TLERRORS are normally created automatically.
 See Chapter 9.
 TL-CREATE-FILE only needs to be executed on the primary database.
 An identical secondary clean log is created automatically at TL-START.
 With logging enabled, log files are created in the clean log sub-directory.
 However, if Transaction Handling only is specified, then the TL-ERRORS log file is created in the database directory.
 TL-LISTFILES can be used to display a list of log files for the database and DELETE-FILE can be used to remove a log from the database.
-Example [CTL] Logfile DBASE-MON created device This is the name of the tape device or system file to dump the clean log to.
-The default is the device attached by ASSIGN or T-ATT.
-Restrictions Use is restricted to SYSMAN on the primary database.
-Multiple clean logs should not be archived to one tape as it is not possible to retrieve multiple files using the TL-LOAD verb.
-An active clean log should not be dumped.
+Example DELETE-FILE Can be used to remove a log from the database.
+TL-CREATE-FILE DBASE-MON [CTL] Logfile DBASE-MON created